 TREATING LYME DISEASE

 The disease is best treated in the early stages.
-Antibiotics are medicines used in treating infections.
+Antibiotics medicine used in treating infections.
 Other Medications used to treat Lyme disease are:

 There are natural treatments or home remedy for Lyme disease such as: